DSC-NIET/GDSC-Core-team-members-certificate/Batch'21-22/README.md

-Appreciation Certificates for the Core team members
+Appreciation Certificates for the Core team members of Batch'21-22